Last Updated on April 28, 2026

 Kelvingrove Art Gallery

-The Kelvingrove Art Gallery and museum is free and is Glasgow’s most popular attraction.
+The Kelvingrove Art Gallery and Museum is free and is Glasgow’s most popular attraction.
 The beautiful building opened as a museum in 1901.
 It features a wide range of exhibits from Renaissance art to medieval weaponry.
 Some of the highlights include Sophie Cave’s spooky floating heads, all sporting eerie human expressions.
 Another must see is Dali’s Christ of St John of the Cross which is truly amazing.

 The art gallery is located next to Kelvingrove Park where you can stroll by the River Kelvin.
 There’s also a skatepark here which may interest some teens.